google/page-alloc-bench/README.md

 the argument to alloc_pages in the kernel-allocation aspect of the workload (i.e. we allocate pages of size 2^order), but doesn't influence the userspace allocation part.

+---

+This is not an officially supported Google product.